“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 How to Use:

-Dilute 4-5 drops of Cypress Oil with the Carrier Oil and massage.
+Dilute 4-5 drops of Cypress Oil with the Oils such as jojoba, coconut or almond oil and massage.

 Or add 8-10 drops in the warm bathwater.

 Geranium Oil is an excellent remedy for swollen glands or lymph node.